top of page

 Owner Disclaimers:

 • Humanity Over Vanity: Your dog's safety and comfort will always be our first priority.
 Making owners happy is our second priority.
 This means that owners may not always get what they want in terms of their dog's appearance.
 We will never force a dog to endure a stressful, painful, or traumatic experience just to make their owner happy.
-If you are unwilling to accept this and care more about your dog's appearance than it's safety, we are not the groomer for you.

 Referrals: